pastcoding/odin-recipes/README.md

 * Basic GIT
   * Setting up git on my local machine
   * using git and its commands to share my "project"
-  * learned the fundamendals of committing
+  * learned the fundamentals of commiting
 * Basic HTML
   * HTML boilerplatte
   * meaning of tags
-  * empadding Images
+  * embedding Images
   * usage and understanding of the anchor
   * Basic structure of a webpage